 This course identifies prequalified structures in theatre set design and responsibilities of using them.
 Themes covered include understanding loads on platforms, structural considerations, sheet goods, stick lumber, framing, legs and supports, 2x4-framed platforms and stressed-skin panels (“triscuits”), pre-manufactured platforming.

-After completing the courses students will be able to:
+After completing the course students will be able to:

 Course Delivery

-Fusion Studio for Entertainment and Engineering is taught asynchronously, meaning students can access the course whenever best fits with their schedules.
-Students have access to each course for six months.
+Pre-Qualified Structures for the Stage is a 5-week long course that is taught asynchronously, meaning students can access the course whenever best fits with their schedules.
+Students have access to the course for six months.

 For more information and to register click the button below.